basho/clique/README.md

 usage string will be shown.
 Note that "Usage: " will be prepended to the string, so don't add that part in.

+If you'd like to generate usage output dynamically, pass a 0-arity function that returns an `iolist()` and it will be called when output is generated.

 ```erlang
 handoff_usage() ->
     ["riak-admin handoff <sub-command>\n\n",